pingidentity/terraform-provider-pingfederate/docs/data-sources/idp_sp_connection.md

 - `metadata_reload_settings` (Attributes) Configuration settings to enable automatic reload of partner's metadata. (see [below for nested schema](#nestedatt--metadata_reload_settings))
 - `name` (String) The connection name.
 - `outbound_provision` (Attributes) Outbound Provisioning allows an IdP to create and maintain user accounts at standards-based partner sites using SCIM as well as select-proprietary provisioning partner sites that are protocol-enabled. (see [below for nested schema](#nestedatt--outbound_provision))
-- `replication_status` (String) This status indicates whether the connection has been replicated to the cluster.
-This property only applies when automatic replication of connections is enabled.
-It is read only and is ignored on PUT and POST requests.
-Supported in PF version 12.0 or later.
 - `sp_browser_sso` (Attributes) The SAML settings used to enable secure browser-based SSO to resources at your partner's site. (see [below for nested schema](#nestedatt--sp_browser_sso))
 - `type` (String) The type of this connection.
 - `virtual_entity_ids` (Set of String) List of alternate entity IDs that identifies the local server to this partner.